novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 **Favs app** for quick access can also be set once the user owns the interface.

 ## Creating an Interface

-If you want to create and interface from scratch click on `New` and selectinterface`.
+If you want to create an interface from scratch click on `New` and select `interface`.

 Define a name for it and double click on your new interface
 ![enter image description here](http://img.pyplan.org/Ui_new_interface.png)